• Skip to primary navigation

 1 tablespoon butter, 2 tablespoon fine bread crumbs

-• Bake in the middle of the oven for about 25 minutes.
+• Bake in the middle of the oven for 20-25 minutes.
 Test for doneness using a cake tester or a toothpick - it's done when the toothpick comes out with just a little bit of batter on it.

 • Let the brownies cool down for at least 30 minutes before cutting into squares.